CrispinStichart/imap_client/README.md

 As mentioned above, if you want to talk back to the server (like to move a message to a different folder or delete it) lol good luck with that.

+There's an example filter included, but at the time of the writing it doesn't actually do anything.

+Oh, and if a filter returns `True`, no further filters will be run on that message.

 # What's Next

 After spending five hours trying to figure why relative imports weren't working, and the answer turning out to be related to the magical way python loads packages, I have developed a strong urge to redo this whole program in Rust.

+Assuming I don't rewrite it in rust, I need to:

+* make it easier for the filters to talk to the server
+* make a custom class for the email message object
+  * or just pass the envelope data as a separate object, I somehow only thought of that as I'm writing this <_<
+* package this program better
+  * maybe try out Flit or Poetry
+* write tests or something